cygnus8929/Selectr-wiki1/Options.md

 #### Type: `{Object}`

-Customise the default messages that are show.
+Customise the default messages that are shown.

 There are currently 3 messages that can be customised:
 * `noResults` - this is displayed when there are no search results